AndersDJohnson/jest-snapshots/README.md

 })
 ```

-Alternatively, you can pass an array of prop sets, rather than provide names as keys (indexes will be used):
+Alternatively, you can pass an array of props sets, rather than provide names as keys (indexes will be used):

 ```js
 import snapshots from 'jest-snapshots'